-Students identified are placed in the program based upon Standardized test scores in math, reading and language arts, teacher input and Student Ability Index (SAI) scores.
+Formal identification of eligibility for the Gifted and Talented Program starts at the end of grade 2.
+Students in grades 3-5 may be screened based on a request from the teacher or parent.
+Both objective and subjective measures are used for identification.
+Students are placed in the program based upon Standardized test scores in math, reading and language arts, teacher input and Student Ability Index (SAI) scores.
 These measures are placed on a matrix for final selection.
 Students selected for the Gifted and Talented Program are placed with a teacher who has formal gifted training or experience with gifted students whenever possible.